 As we just learned, the preacher barbell reverse curl is a tremendous exercise for building the forearms.
-However, it's a mediocre movement for the biceps because it puts them at a mechanical disadvantage.
+However, it’s a mediocre movement for building defined biceps because it puts them at a mechanical disadvantage.

 This means that your biceps can’t produce the same amount of force as they otherwise could if you were curling with your palms up.
 Therefore, you’ll have to lift lighter than on supinated exercises like wide grip preacher curls or close grip preacher curls.

 While this makes overhand preacher curls sub-optimal for bicep development, it’s actually a good thing if you have lagging forearms because your biceps—even if they’re way stronger than your brachioradialis—simply won’t be able to dominate the movement due to their natural biomechanical disadvantage in pronated preacher curls.